-alifornia Methodology for Assessing thealue of Building New Transmission Facilities to Reduce Firm Load InterruptionC (PSC)CAs a basis for their method, the PSC weighed using a cost of service approach against a Performance Based Ratemaking (PBR) approach.
+alifornia Iethodology for Assessing the Val of Building New Transmission Facilities to Reduce Firm Load Interruption

+For practical and economic reasons, all electric transmission systems are planned to allow for some involuntary loss of firm load under some contingency conditions.
+For some systems, such a loss of load may require several contingencies to occur while for other systems, loss of load may occur in the event of specific single contingencies.
+In March of 2000, the ISO Board adopted the “Interim California ISO Principles toward the Application of Involuntary Planned Load Interruption.”
+These principles outlined a common and consistent approach toward the allowance of planned involuntary load interruptions in the planning of the ISO grid.
+The principles also specified that the ISO Grid Planning Standards Committee (PSC) would be developing a common probabilistic methodology to be used by the PTOs.
+The PSC has developed such a common methodology and it is described in this paper.
+As a basis for their method, the PSC weighed using a cost of service approach against a Performance Based Ratemaking (PBR) approach.
 After comparing the two approaches the conclusion was that since PBR is based on VOS, the same result can be achieved using either approach.
 Since the PTO’s already are using, or are planning to use, a PBR approach with the CPUC, the PSC decided that the ISO should also use PBR for consistency.
-C
+The methodology being recommended by the PSC is based on measuring the benefits of reliability improvements based on the assumptions used as a basis in the various PTO’s Performance Based Ratemaking (PBR) mechanisms developed by the CPUC.

-Financial incentives for the transmission system performance consist of either PBR rewards or penalties for each utility depending on duration and frequency of customer interruption.
-System performance measures historically used by electric utilities include System Average Interruption Duration Index (SAIDI) and System Average Interruption Frequency Index (SAIFI).
-SAIDI is calculated as the sum of customer interruption durations divided by the total number of the utility’s customers.
+Financial incentives for the transmission system performance consist of either PBR rewards or penalties for each utility depending on the duration and frequency of customer interruptions.
+System performance measures historically used by electric utilities include the System Average Interruption Dura Index (SAIDI) and System Average Interruption requency Index (SAIFI).
+SAIDI is calculated as the sum of customer interruptiorations divided by the total number of the utility’s customers.
 SAIFI is calculated as the total number of customer interruptions divided by the total number of customers served.
 These reliability indices are not deterministic values but are the expected or average values of underlying probability distributions.
-Other measures of the system reliability used in PBR may be Average Customer Minutes fInterruption (ACMI), number of distribution circuits interruptions, and maintenance, repair and replacement outages per mile of line.
+Other measures of the system reliability used in PBR may be Average Customer Minutes of Interruption (ACMI), number of distribution circuits interruptions, and maintenance, repair and replacement outages per mile of line.

-Since the proposed methodology be used for transmission projects, interruption of customer load due to forced outages of transmission facilities included in the reliability indices.
-The proposed methodology suggests using SAIDI and SAIFI transmission outages as the base for PBR transmission projects.
+Since the proposed methodology be used for transmission projects, just the ion of customer load due to forced outages of transmission facilities should be n the reliability indices.
+The proposed methodology suggests using SAIDI and SAIFI indices (bransmisses only) as the base plying PBR to tranprojs.
 There is no need to include other performance measures.
 For example, maintenance, repair and replacement outages per mile used by PG&E refers only to outages on the distribution system that are directly impacted by maintenance practices.
-Average Customer Minutes of Interruption as used by Southern ifornia Edison (SCE) is identical to SAIDI, and the Number of Distribution Circuit Interruptions also used by SCE is as a measure of the ual distribution system performance. both the and In transmission planning studies, it is often unclear how many distribution circuits would be interrupted if a substatieeds to be reduced.
-Therefore, it will be necessaryake certain assumptions about the amount of customers and MW of load supplied from each distribution circuit, he number of distribution circuits connected to each transmission substation.
-This will create additional uncertainties and may decrease accuracy of the study results.
+Average Customer Minutes of Interruption as used by Southern California Edison (SCE) is identical to SAIDI, and the Number of Distribution Circuit Interruptions is also used by SCE as a measure of tactual distributsystem performance.

+on load n to m